GenericMappingTools/GMT.jl/docs/src/monolitic.md

 standard input stream via piping.
 Most GMT modules that write tables will write these to the shell’s output stream and users will typically redirect these streams to a file (as in our example) or pipe the output into another process.
 When using GMT.jl there are no shell redirections available.
-Instead, we wish to pass data to and from the MATLAB environment.
+Instead, we wish to pass data to and from the Julia environment.
 If we assume that the content in *raw_data.txt* exists in a array named *raw_data* and we wish to receive the filtered result as a segment array named filtered, we would run the command